 Difference From Learning Styles

-Over the years, Gardner’s multiple intelligences theory has become prized by many teachers, many of whom have made the intelligences synonymous with learning styles.
-Important to note, however, is that multiple intelligences are not learning styles.
+Over the years, Gardner’s multiple intelligences theory has become prized by teachers, many of whom have made the intelligences synonymous with learning styles.
+However, it’s important to note that multiple intelligences are not learning styles.

 Gardner sought to set the record straight regarding learning styles and multiple intelligences when he said the following: